 After punching in the code to the vault and grabbing the docs, getting out isn’t the end thanks to a surprise waiting for you outside.
 The building you’re breaking into isn’t actually what you think it is — it’s not even in the Soviet Union — and the docs you’re stealing have nothing to do with threatening world peace.
 It seems that a former Magma employee, pissed at what you did in the last game to destroy their efforts to take over the world, has tricked you into breaking into a top secret US facility and making out with something that he can use to sell to the highest bidder.
 But to keep the ruse going and catch the guy, you’ll need to plant new evidence in the vault which means going back in.
 If you pulled things off, you get a pic of your trusty drone on a faux cover of Rolling Stone.

 This is a tough game that demands a lot from players but is closer to the kind of covert, real-time action that’s more at home in an espionage adventure than a hacking game.
-I made it out of the building with alarms going off, dodging the Annihilator, with only one MRU to spare when I finished it the first time around.
+I made it out of the building with alarms going off, dodging the Annihilator, with only one MRU to spare when I finished it after many, many metal crunching failures.